 2.2.3 Whether or not a resubmitted case merits a new review will depend on the cooperative evaluation of the contents of Parts I and II of the resubmitted file.
-The department makes its recommendation to the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee and the Committee will take into account whether a substantially higher level of achievement has been reached in the intervening year.
+The department makes its recommendation to the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and

-Comment [JCA10]: i.e. "appropriate faculty group" of [University Libraries"", according to footnote 2.
+Comment [JCA11]: i.e. "appropriate faculty group" of [University Libraries"", according to footnote 2.

-Comment [JCA11]: Substitute name of "appropriate faculty group" of UL
+Comment [JCA12]: Substitute name of "appropriate faculty group" of UL

-Formatted: Font: Italia
+Formatted: Font: Italic

-Comment [JCA12]: Means "appropriate faculty group [of UL], according to footnote 2.
+Comment [JCA13]: Means "appropriate faculty group [of UL], according to footnote 2.
 Clarify.